HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install.md

 ### Setup OpenSSH server

+The minimum required version for the OpenSSL server is **OpenSSH_for_Windows_8.1p1, LibreSSL 3.0.2** (first included in Windows 2022).
+The OpensSSH server was first shipped with Windows 2019, but needs to be updated at least to version 8.1 manually (Windows updated does not update OpenSSH).

+In general it is recommended to use the latest stable version provided by Microsoft in their official repository.
+The latest available stable version is **OpenSSH_for_Windows_8.6p1, LibreSSL 3.3.3 (26.05.2021)**.

-The OpensSSH server is part of Windows 2019.
-To install the optional component refer to the [OpenSSH official Microsoft documentation](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)
+Refer to [OpenSSH official Microsoft documentation](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) to install the OpenSSL server.

-The most convienient option is to install and enable the OpenSSH server using PowerShell as described in the referenced documentation.
+The most convenient option is to install and enable the OpenSSH server using PowerShell as described in the referenced documentation.

+After installation perform the following steps to update OpenSSH client and server to the latest available stable release:

+- Download the files form the [OpenSSH PowerShell release page] (https://github.com/PowerShell/Win32-OpenSSH/releases).

+- Make sure the OpenSSH service is not running
+- Replace the files in `C:\Windows\System32\OpenSSH`.

+- Verify your are running at least version **OpenSSH 8.1** by running `sshd -V` and `sshd -?` (there is no official option but an invalid option prints help including the version).

-After you installed the OpenSSH server make sure the OpenSSH server configuration is updated with the following configuration.
+After installing the OpenSSH server make sure the OpenSSH server configuration is updated with the following configuration, start the OpenSSH service and ensure it is set to start automatically.

 Edit `C:\ProgramData\ssh\sshd_config` to check and enable the following settings: